- What are Enhanced Lifetime Mortgages?

 What are Enhanced Lifetime Mortgages?

-- Age – You must typically be 55 or older.
+- You usually need to be 55 or older.

-- Mortgage Balance – If you have an existing mortgage, it must either be paid off with the loan or be low enough to meet the lender’s criteria.
+- If you’ve got an outstanding mortgage, it either needs to be cleared with the loan or be small enough to meet the lender’s criteria.

 - Diabetes